monkeysppp/VBCoachNotes/drills/CircuitsDrills/CircuitsDrills.md

 <img alt="Move in for directions, followed by a pass" width="300" src="./images/Cross-Move-And-Pass.png" align="left" style="margin: 0px 30px 0px 0px\;" />

 <ul style="margin-left: 300px">
-  <li>Place 4 cones in a cross, with a passer in the middle</li>
+  <li>Place four cones in a cross, with a passer in the middle</li>
-  <li>The passer has to move to each cone and back to the centre in turn</li>
+  <li>The passer has to move to each cone and back to the centre in turn, staying low at all times</li>
   <li>When the passer returns to the middle a feeder feeds them a ball to pass</li>
+  <li>Are they balanced in all four directions</li>
 </ul>

 <br clear="left"/>